 Customer Reviews

-- "We have been a fan of Broil King for years.
-Purchased this one to replace our 4 burner Baron.
-Heats up great and holds the heat with that double lined hood.
-This is the king of gas grills."
+- “We have been fans of Broil King for years.
+Purchased this one to replace our 4-burner Baron.
+Heats up great and holds the heat with that double-lined hood.
+This is the king of gas grills.”

-- "Love how it’s stainless steel and aluminum.
-You have to learn your grill to cook awesome food.
-My first cook was 3 pounds of bacon at once — worked perfectly."
+- “Love how it’s stainless steel and aluminum.
+My first cook was 3 pounds of bacon at once — worked perfectly.
+You just have to learn your grill to cook awesome food.”

 - “The dual-tube burners deliver very consistent heat.
 Build quality is exceptional for the price point.
 The warming rack adds useful space for keeping sides warm while the main course finishes.”